Creating a Telegram bot for Proxmox notifications

 • Include node and VM identifiers in the message.
 If your alerts only send error codes, add a lookup that resolves IDs to human names.

-• Create the Telegram bot, get the token and chat id.
-Test with curl.
+• Create the Telegram bot, get the token and chat id, then test with curl.

 • Start with a simple bridge or log tailer to forward only critical Proxmox alerts.

-• If you need history and dedup, add Prometheus + Alertmanager or Uptime Kuma.
+• If you need history and deduplication, add Prometheus + Alertmanager or Uptime Kuma.

-• Tune thresholds and grouping so Telegram notifications remain useful.
+• Tune thresholds and grouping so Telegram notifications stay useful.